verifereum/verifereum/README.md

 ## Getting Started

+1. Install Docker Desktop for your platform from [here](https://docs.docker.com/desktop/).

 1. Run the following command to initialize the environment and enter the shell.
 On its first run it'll build the image which could take a while:

 ```sh
 docker compose run verifereum
 ```

-2. Within the shell, run this to build the project and run the tests:
+1. Within the shell, run this to build the project and run the tests:

 ```sh
 Holmake